 They pull up opposite me.
 I send my text, then observe, I don’t intrude.

 They take time leaving their car, disengaged, in a world of their own.
-Their inwardness reminds me of people travelling on the Tube in London … they’re in a bubble.
+Because of this, they remind me of people travelling on the Tube in London … they’re in a private bubble.

 Their gentle progress exudes fragility and, once inside, the perception remains.
-Wife sits stiff, brave.
-Husband grabs a magazine.
+There, Wife sits stiff, brave, as her husband grabs a magazine.
 When Wife is called, Husband continues reading.
-As Wife passes him, he reaches out and they touch hands like a butterfly brushes a windblown flower; a private, fleeting, powerful contact.
+As Wife passes him, Husband reaches out and they touch hands as a butterfly brushes a windblown flower–a private, fleeting, powerful contact.